 Armada Hoffler leases its properties under operating leases and recognizes base rents when earned on a straight-line basis over the lease term.
 Armada Hoffler begins recognizing rental revenue when the tenant has the right to take possession of or controls the physical use of the property under lease.
+The extended collection period for accrued straight-line rental revenue along with Armada Hoffler's evaluation of tenant credit risk may result in the nonrecognition of all or a portion of straight-line rental revenue until the collection of such revenue is reasonably assured.
 Armada Hoffler recognizes contingent rental revenue (e.g., percentage rents based on tenant sales) when changes in the factors on which the contingent lease payments are based actually occur.
-Armada Hoffler recognizes lease incentives as reductions to rental revenue on a straight-line basis over the lease term.
+Armada Hoffler recognizes leasing incentives as reductions to rental revenue on a straight-line basis over the lease term.
 Armada Hoffler recognizes cost reimbursement revenue for real estate taxes, operating expenses and common area maintenance costs on an accrual basis during the periods in which the expenses are incurred.
 Armada Hoffler recognizes lease termination fees either upon termination or evenly over any remaining lease term.